Visiting School

 Transport

 There are two yellow EA buses which provide transport to and from school for the surrounding area.
 Both buses operate in the morning, and again at 2pm and 3pm.
+Applications for bus transport must be made to the Education Authority.
 To find out if your child is eligible for a seat and to apply for a seat on the bus, please click here.
+Please note that children are granted seats for a particular bus route; children cannot use both school buses/routes unless they have been granted a seat on both routes.

 Term Dates and Holidays